Is there a large red lump appearing by the side of your dog’s anus? Or perhaps it’s clear that the swelling is rapidly progressing into an abscess?

-If you’re unable to reach your own vets and need to get hold of someone urgently about a potential anal gland rupture, you can speak to a licensed professional vet via video or chat 24/7 through Fuzzy Digital Pet Care
+If you’re unable to reach your own vets and need to get hold of someone urgently about an anal gland rupture and the actions you should take, you can now ask to speak to a licensed vet around the clock through Vetster

 Ensuring that you have adequate insurance for your dog will take the stress out of any ongoing problems.
 Check that you are happy with the level of cover you are being provided with as some insurers may not cover the initial cost of treatment for an anal gland abscess.

 TIP: Some vets offer a monthly payment plan for around $25 / £20 which also includes checking and expressing anal glands for an unlimited number of times.

 Your Dog’s Anal Gland Abscess and Rupture Will Heal!

 If you’ve never experienced an anal gland abscess and rupture in your dog, then count yourself (and your pooch) extremely lucky!
 Anal sac disease is fairly common, however, there are ways to identify potential issues early on and prevent this from happening in the future.